manusrn/Docker-Download-ESA-Sentinel-Data/README.md

 ## To link  repository on the host to a repository inside the container (with good permissions):

-Add to the previous line : `-v /path_on_host:/path_in_container`

-*ex :  `docker run -p 8888:80 -v /c/Users/doc:/media/products  download-ESA-Sentinel-Data`*

-If one of the repostories doesn't exist, it will be created.
-Otherwise, everything inside host repository will be accessible in container repository, and vice-versa.

 If you want to link a host repository to the container, the host repository needs to have the correct permissions.
 Use the command (on Linux ) :

 `chown www-data:www-data  /path/to/host/repository`

+Add to the previous line : `-v /path/to/host/repository:/path_in_container` using `/var/www/html/downloads` as /path_in_container

+*ex :  `docker run -p 8888:80 -v /c/Users/doc:/var/www/html/downloads  download-ESA-Sentinel-Data`*

+Using a host repository will act as a data storage for all the download you will launch from the webpage.
+If you don't use a host repository, all the data you will have download will be deleted if you erase the container.

 # Webpage